(Metatarsalphalangeal Joint Sprain; Sprain Big Toe)

 - Inability to push off on the big toe

 - Reduced range of motion in the big toe

-- Stiff-soled shoes or rigid orthotics—Wear stiff-soled shoes or rigid orthotic inserts in your shoes to keep your toe from hyperextending.
+- Stiff-soled shoes or rigid orthotics may be advised to keep the toe from hyperextending.

 - A small piece of bone has been broken off by the injury to the ligament